alessio-signorini/morning-reads/notes/prompt.md

    - Include emoji indicators
    - Show success/error clearly

 Please implement this project following all the requirements above.
 The code should be production-ready, well-documented, and handle all error cases gracefully.
+Remember to properly handle environment-specific configurations.